edwardcrompton/twitter-friends/readme.md

 Periodically check who is following you so we can tell who has unfollowed you.
 This should be done with a cron job that hits http://twitter-friends.app/[handle]/updatefollowers

-Make the code more unit testable and write some extra tests.

 Using the api or local storage, add stats showing who you've followed vs who has followed you back vs who is unlikely to ever follow you back.

-OR

 Create a React based front end that integrates with this as an API.